OUR STORY

 Woman in cream suit holding colorful handmade bags with tassels.

-A Journey That Changed Everything, It all began in 2009, in a remote corner of La Guajira, where the desert meets the sea.
-There, in Cabo de la Vela, a group of Wayuu children played by the shore, laughing in a language unknown to us—yet universal in its joy.
+A Journey That Changed Everything, it all began in 2009, in a remote corner of La Guajira, where the desert meets the sea.
+There, in Cabo de la Vela, a group of Wayuu children played by the shore, laughing in a language unknown to us, yet universal in its joy.

 Sunburst design with "Kai Kashi" text in brown.